 - Tiny bowl or jar

-Make your own dryer sheets instead of going to the store.
+Make your dryer sheets instead of going to the store.
 All you need for endless loads of super-soft laundry is a sponge, water, and fabric softener, as demonstrated in this video.
 These reusable DIY washing sheets are both cost-effective and environmentally friendly.

-Despite the fact that vinegar is the principal ingredient and is generally safe to eat, liquid dish soap is not.
+Even though vinegar is the principal ingredient and is generally safe to eat, liquid dish soap is not.
 Keep this solution out of children’s reach.

 - Remove any overripe fruit that could attract fruit flies.